Global Anglican Future Conference: Archbishop of Canterbury

-Negative reactions
+Anglican Primate: Presiding Bishop of Jerusalem and the Middle East

+The Presiding Bishop of Jerusalem and the Middle East (the regional Anglican primate), Mouneer Anis, who is conservative on matters of human sexuality, publicly announced that he would not attend GAFCON, observing that "the Global South must not be driven by an exclusively Northern agenda or Northern personalities".
+The Bishop of Jerusalem stated that the regional primate's advice to organisers was that "this was not the right time or place for such a meeting", but that his concerns were ignored.

 Bishop of Jerusalem

-The Presiding Bishop of Jerusalem and the Middle East, Mouneer Anis, who is conservative on matters of human sexuality, publicly announced that he would not attend GAFCON, observing that "the Global South must not be driven by an exclusively Northern agenda or Northern personalities".

 The Bishop of Jerusalem, Suheil Dawani, in whose territory it was to be held, initially issued a press release saying:

 He indicated that the regional primate "is also concerned about this event.
 His advice to the organisers that this was not the right time or place for such a meeting was ignored."

-On 12 and 15 January 2008, the Bishop of Jerusalem had meetings with the GAFCON organisers, including Archbishops Jensen and Akinola, in which he explained his reasons for objecting to the conference, and the damage it would do to his local ministry of welcome and reconciliation in the Holy Land.
+On 12 and 15 January 2008, the Bishop of Jerusalem had meetings with the GAFCON organisers, including Archbishops Jensen (Sydney) and Akinola (Nigeria), in which he explained his reasons for objecting to the conference, and the damage it would do to his local ministry of welcome and reconciliation in the Holy Land.
 He insisted that the Lambeth Conference was the correct venue for internal discussions.
 However, he proposed as an alternative, "for the sake of making progress in this discussion" that the GAFCON conference should take place in Cyprus, to be followed by a "pure pilgrimage" to the Holy Land.
 The minutes of the meetings were published.

-Conservatives
+Former Archbishop of Canterbury

 The announcement of the conference received criticism from some conservatives due to it potentially giving liberals a more powerful voice at the Lambeth Conference.
-Former archbishop of Canterbury, George Carey, said: "If the Jerusalem conference is an alternative to the Lambeth Conference, which I perceive it is, then I think it is regrettable.
+Former Archbishop of Canterbury, George Carey, said: "If the Jerusalem conference is an alternative to the Lambeth Conference, which I perceive it is, then I think it is regrettable.
 The irony is that all they are going to do is weaken the Lambeth Conference.
 They are going to give the liberals a more powerful voice because they are absent and they are going to act as if they are schismatics."
 Carey also called for the American House of Bishops to commit itself to the Windsor Covenant, which imposes a moratorium on the consecration of homosexual bishops and blessing of same-sex unions.

-Liberals
+Anglican Communion

-The Bishop of Newcastle in Australia, Brian Farran, was critical of GAFCON along with the overwhelming majority of the Australian bishops.
+The Anglican Bishop of Newcastle in Australia, Brian Farran, was critical of GAFCON along with the overwhelming majority of the Australian bishops.

 Positive reactions

 The conference was particularly welcomed by bishops in conflict with the official policies of the Episcopal Church of the United States of America.
-Former Episcopal priest, now suffragan bishop of the Convocation of Anglicans in North America, David Anderson said: "The gathering will be in the form of a pilgrimage back to the roots of the Church's faith: thus this journey begins with a pilgrimage."
+Former Episcopal priest, now suffragan bishop of the Convocation of Anglicans in North America, David Anderson said the "gathering will be in the form of a pilgrimage back to the roots of the Church's faith: thus this journey begins with a pilgrimage."